Is Bali Safe for Travelers?

 Here are a few things to have in mind when hiring a personal driver:

-Do your research, and be sure you are hiring a reliable driver.
+Do your research, and be certain you are hiring a reliable driver.

 Always, always, always agree on a rate before getting in the car.